-Using the same population decoding approach described above, we measured how cortical discriminability of target from noise trials evolved as a function of time and contrast during sessions where mice heard targets at threshold volume at different offsets relative to the contrast switch.
-While neuronal adaptation was qualitatively similar to behavioral performance, we quantified adaptation using the procedure applied to the behavioral time courses (n = 43 sessions, Figure 3i).
-As in behavior, we found that in high contrast the first significant drop in performance occurred between the first two target times, while the first significant drop in low contrast occurred between the first and third target times.
-Finally, to quantify the
+We next measured how cortical discriminability of target from noise trials evolved as a function of time and contrast during sessions where mice heard targets at threshold volume at different offsets relative to the contrast switch.
+As in behavior, we found that in high contrast the first significant drop in performance occurred between the first two target times, while the first significant drop in low contrast occurred between the first and third target times (n = 43 recording sessions, Figure 5i).
+To quantify the